Xnan-blop/portfolio_manager_team04/README.md

 ### Base URL: `http://127.0.0.1:5050/api`

-The backend provides a comprehensive REST API built with Flask in `app.py`.
-This file is the heart of our portfolio management system, handling all business logic, database operations, and external API integrations.
+The backend provides a REST API built with Flask in `app.py`.
+This file contains our portfolio management system's business logic, database operations, and external API integrations.

 ### **Understanding app.py: The API Engine**